Texas mayor calls President Trump “the devil” in a letter to residents

 DOMINO, Texas (KTAL/KMSS) – The mayor of an East Texas town wrote a letter to residents calling President Donald Trump a “direct descendant” of the devil, encouraging residents to not re-elect him.

-Mayor Al Campbell of Domino wrote a letter to residents which says, he doesn’t believe the country can absorb another four years of “neglect and abuse” under the Trump administration.
+Domino Mayor Al Campbell wrote a letter to residents saying he doesn’t believe the country can absorb another four years of “neglect and abuse” under the Trump administration.

 “I don’t think he’s the right leader for our country,” Campbell said.